Jeaniel87/E-Commerce-Profitability-Analysis/README.md

 - Facebook Ads declined from 12.6X to 9.9X due to the raise of cost per acquisition(6.9->9.8) highlighting inefficiency in new customer tagging.

-- Email Marketing is the outlier, it ROAS dropped dramatically from 6.1 to 4.8, raising questions about list quality or campaign relevance.
+- Email Marketing is the outlier,it ROAS dropped dramatically from 6.1 to 4.8, raising questions about list quality or campaign relevance.